GroestlCoin/GroestlcoinArmory/README.md

 ##Sample Code

-Armory contains over 25,000 lines of code, between the C++ and python libraries.
+Groestlcoin Armory contains over 25,000 lines of code, between the C++ and python libraries.
 This can be very confusing for someone unfamiliar with the code (you).
 Below I have attempted to illustrate the CONOPS (concept of operations) that the library was designed for, so you know how to use it in your own development activities.
 There is a TON of sample code in the following:

 * C++ -   [BlockUtilsTest.cpp](cppForSwig/BlockUtilsTest.cpp)
 * Python -   [Unit Tests](pytest/), [sample_armory_code.py](extras/sample_armory_code.py)